Dark Matter from Holography: Holographic Dark Matter

-What of the second term in Eq. (\ref{RicciHDM})?
-The parameter $K$ enters as a constant of integration and so is free to have any value.
-With the value of $\alpha$ fixed to provide the correct dark matter density, this second energy density decreases slightly more slowly than matter.
-As there is no observational evidence for such an additional component, we can simply set $K$ sufficiently small to evade any observational constraints.
+so the $K$ component redshifts slightly more slowly than pressureless matter but much more rapidly than a cosmological constant.

+Because of this intermediate scaling, a $K$ component with present day density comparable to the matter density would remain subdominant during earlier epochs such as recombination and the era of linear perturbation growth.
+In this case the $K$ contribution would only begin to become dynamically relevant near the present epoch and so the model does not require $K$ to be extremely small or finely tuned.
+A value of $K$ comparable to the present matter density is perfectly consistent with the early universe constraints from the cosmic microwave background and structure formation.
+More generally, three regimes are possible as well.
+If $K$ is much larger than the present matter density, the resulting component would dominate the expansion too early and is therefore observationally excluded.
+If $K$ is comparable to the present matter density, it behaves as a mild late time component that remains negligible during most of cosmic history.
+Finally, if $K$ is much smaller than the matter density, its contribution is simply negligible and the background evolution reduces to the dustlike solution discussed above.
+So, the presence of the integration constant $K$ should not be interpreted as a fine-tuning problem but instead it represents an additional cosmological component whose allowed magnitude is constrained in the same way as any other background energy density.
 It goes without saying that the future observation of a small component with this evolution would represent a smoking gun for this model, although it would be an extraordinary coincidence for this energy density to currently lie just below the threshold of detection.
 We assume it to be more likely that the density of this component is negligible or zero.

-Of course, it is necessary but not sufficient for the density of any dark matter component to scale as $a^{-3}$; it must also cluster gravitationally.
-A number of investigators have examined perturbation growth in holographic dark energy models \cite{Myung:2007pn,delCampo:2013hka,Cardona:2022pwm}.
-While it is clear that the adiabatic sound speed, $c_a$, in our model is zero, that is not the sound speed $c_s$ that determines the clustering properties of the HDM.
-As emphasized in Ref. \cite{Cardona:2022pwm}, it is impossible to determine $c_s$ without an underlying Lagrangian for the theory.
-In the absence of such a Lagrangian, previous investigators have generally inserted a value of $c_s$ by hand.
-We simply note here that $c_s$ in our model must be zero in order for the HDM to behave as dark matter.

 If Ricci holographic dark matter serves as the dark matter alone, then we are left to assume a different source for the dark energy.
 However, any dark energy inserted into the Friedman equation will necessary receive an additional contribution from the holographic cutoff in Eq. (\ref{H2}).
-Consider the simplest case, where we have a preexisting ``bare" cosmological constant with constant density $\rho_\Lambda$.
-Inserting this into Eq. (\ref{H2}) and solving for $\rho_{HDM}$ transforms Eq. (\ref{RicciHDM}) into
+Consider the simplest case, where we have a preexisting "bare" cosmological constant with constant density $\rho_\Lambda$.
+Inserting this into Eq. (\ref{H2}) and solving for $\rho_{HolDM}$ transforms Eq. (\ref{RicciHolDM}) into